Sheppsu/osu.py/README.rst

 - Client class which carries out all api requests.
 - AsynchronousClient class which is the same as Client but all api request functions are asynchronous.
 - NotificationWebsocket class for using the notification websocket feature of osu api v2.
-- Support for Authorization Code Grant, Client Credentials Grant, and Password Grant (lazer auth).
+- Support for Authorization Code Grant and Client Credentials Grant.
-- Support for lazer authentication, giving access to all endpoints including those with lazer scope.
-- Currently implements most if not all endpoints including undocumented ones.
 - Builtin rate limit handling
 - Storage efficient objects used to contain almost all the data returned from osu.py for any given api request.
 - Refresh and access token is automatically managed.